Cinderella (1997 film): Cultural significance

-Rodgers and Hammerstein's Cinderella is considered to be a "groundbreaking" film due to its diverse cast, particularly casting a black actress as Cinderella.
+Rodgers and Hammerstein's Cinderella is considered to be a "groundbreaking" film due to its diverse cast, particularly casting a Black actress as Cinderella.
 Following its success, Disney had considered adapting the fairy tale "Sleeping Beauty" into a Latin musical set in Spain, but the idea never materialized.
 Brandy is considered to be the first African-American to play Cinderella on-screen.
-Newsweek opined that Brandy's casting proved that "the idea of a black girl playing the classic Cinderella was [not] unthinkable", calling it "especially significant because" Disney's 1950 film "sent a painful message that only white women could be princesses".
+Newsweek opined that Brandy's casting proved that "the idea of a black [sic] girl playing the classic Cinderella was [not] unthinkable", calling it "especially significant because" Disney's 1950 film "sent a painful message that only white women could be princesses".
 Fans have affectionately nicknamed the film "the Brandy Cinderella".
-Brandy's performance earned her the titles "the first Cinderella of color", "the first black Cinderella" and "the first African-American princess" by various media publications, while Shondaland.com contributor Kendra James dubbed Brandy "Disney's first black princess", crowning her the Cinderella of the 1990s.
-James concluded, "for a generation of young children of color, 'Cinderella' became an iconic memory of their childhoods, of seeing themselves in a black princess".
+Brandy's performance earned her the titles "the first Cinderella of color", "the first black [sic] Cinderella" and "the first African-American princess" by various media publications, while Shondaland.com contributor Kendra James dubbed Brandy "Disney's first black [sic] princess", crowning her the Cinderella of the 1990s.
+James concluded, "for a generation of young children of color, 'Cinderella' became an iconic memory of their childhoods, of seeing themselves in a black [sic] princess".
 Similar to the film, the stage adaptation has consistently utilized color-blind casting.
-In 2014, actress Keke Palmer was cast as Cinderella on Broadway, becoming the first black actress to play the role on Broadway.
+In 2014, actress Keke Palmer was cast as Cinderella on Broadway, becoming the first Black actress to play the role on Broadway.
 Palmer also credited Brandy with allowing her the opportunity.